CIA activities in Vietnam: Intelligence analysis

+Early in January 1964 a coup led by Nguyen Khanh resulted in a "brain drain" of the already limited talent pool the South Vietnamese government had.
+Nguyen Khanh arrested many members of the Bureaucracy.
+Once released, these bureaucrats quit.
+The Station had even more difficulty working with Successive South Vietnamese governments after that because their funding was more mishandled.

 A Special National Intelligence Estimate (SNIE) issued in May theorized that a short but intense air and naval campaign against the DRV would deter an invasion of the South, although not stop activities there.
 It also estimated that this would be a strong morale boost to the RVN.
 The campaign described, however, was different than the actual gradual attacks that resulted from the Gulf of Tonkin incident in August.
 This tactic failed spectacularly, as it drove the North Vietnamese and Vietcong to use vicious guerrilla tactics against the U.S.

 In October, another, less optimistic SNIE was issued, limited to the South.
 It said the situation was deteriorating, and a coup could occur at any time.
 The Prime Minister of the country, General Nguyen Khanh, stayed in power by placating various groups, while exhibiting little leadership of the country or the military.
 Defeatism was spreading from Saigon to the countryside, and was aggravated by a Montagnard revolt on September 20.
 No clear leadership was emerging.
 Much of this turmoil can be traced back to the Diem government and its inability to capture the hearts of the people like Ho Chi Minh had.
 The South Vietnamese government was completely detached from its people as much of its government was focused in Saigon (though most of the people lived in small villages and Hamlets in the countryside).

-The Vietcong, however, were not seen to be planning an immediate takeover, but are concentrating on psychological operations to increase unrest in the south and among American forces.
+The Vietcong, however, were not seen to be planning an immediate takeover, but were concentrating on psychological operations to increase unrest in the south and among American forces.

+Part of this unrest was detailed in a recently published for the public, book regarding the troubles of the Vietnam War and the CIA response and actions, CIA and the Generals.
+In 1964, the CIA was able to recognize the forward movement of the Viet Cong, which pushed the agency to use some tactics and machines to the countryside.